 Almonds and berries pair well together, so I knew they’d make a refreshing summer dessert.
 Plus when you dip the pops into the almonds, they add a nice crunch.

-Although I focused on blueberries, you can use other fruit, such as strawberry, cherry, or even peach.
+Although I focused on blueberries, you can also make strawberry popsicles or pineapple popsicles.

 - 3 cups fresh blueberries

 - 2 tablespoons sliced almonds plus more for garnish

 - In a blender, blend together the blueberries, yogurt, sugar, water, lemon juice, and almond extract.
 If the mixture is still thick, add more water to thin it until pourable.